speedyk-005/chunklet-py/docs/migration.md

 # Migration Guide from v1 to v2: What's New and How to Adapt!

+!!! warning "Important: Python Version Support"
+    Chunklet-py v2.0.0 has dropped official support for Python 3.8 and 3.9.
+The minimum required Python version is now **3.10**.
+Please ensure your environment is updated to Python 3.10 or newer for compatibility.

 Hello there, fellow Chunklet enthusiast! 👋 Ready to explore the exciting new world of Chunklet v2?
 We've been hard at work, making Chunklet-py even more robust, flexible, and, dare we say, *efficient*!
 This guide is designed to walk you through all the fantastic changes and help you smoothly transition your existing code.
 No need to worry, we're here to support you every step of the way!

 ## 💥 Breaking Changes: A Quick Heads-Up! 💥